MarbleSheen Asbestos Pools

 Patches & Calcium spots in MarbleSheen

-Most Marblesheen will calcium spots throughout the surface, in many cases it indicates hollow spots within the pool surface and can develope into what we call pot holes, this is when the marblesheen deteriorates so badly it goes right trhough to the concrete shell of the pool.
+Most Marblesheen will have calcium spots throughout the surface, in many cases it indicates hollow spots within the pool surface and can develope into what we call pot holes, this is when the marblesheen deteriorates so badly it goes right trhough to the concrete shell of the pool.

 Cracks in Marblesheen.